-Hrp 411-483 Freshman to Senior Harp
+Hrp 411-484 Freshman to Senior Harp

 A progressive study of the various aspects of harp performing including technique studies, articulation, dynamics, phrasing and performance skills.
 Major composers for harp such as Salzedo, Grandjany, Renie and Parish Alvers will be studied.
-Both semesters, one credit.
+Both semesters, one to four credits.
 Prerequisite: Harp Audition.